 Below: The green and the maturing seed pods with the small hooked hairs.
 Each segment breaks off as a separate seed.

-Notes: Showy Tick-trefoil is indigenous to the Garden area.
+Notes: Showy Ticktrefoil is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 7, 1907.
 Martha Crone planted it in 1946.
+The plants are evidently long-lived as Eloise never replanted it and Martha only once when the Upland Garden was developed.
 It is native to most of Minnesota except counties in the far north and a few counties in west-central.
-It is more widely distributed then the Pointed-leaved Tick-trefoil Desmodium glutinosum).
+It is more widely distributed then the Pointed-leaved Ticktrefoil Desmodium glutinosum).
 In North America its range is the eastern 2/3rds of the U. S. (excepting the SE states) and New Brunswick, Nova Scotia, Quebec Manitoba and Ontario in Canada.

 Thoreau wrote in his journals "I can hardly clamber along one of our cliffs in September in search of grapes without getting my clothes covered with Desmodium ticks.
 Though you were running for your life, they would have time to catch and cling to you -- often the whole row of pods, like a piece of a very narrow saw blade with four or five great teeth.
 They will even fasten to your hand.
 They cling by the same instinct as babes to the mother’s breast, craving a virgin soil -- eager to descry new lands and seek their fortune in foreign parts; they steal a passage somewhere aboard of you, knowing that you will not put back into the same port."